 In addition to this, Roselyn actively conducts parent and teacher training workshops, assembly talks to schools and holds a paramount position in an international parent support group.

 She holds a Bachelor of Science in Psychology from University of Wollongong, Australia, an Advanced Diploma In Early Intervention (Special Needs) by CET Academy Ngee Ann Polytechnic and a Diploma in Learning Disorders Management & Child Psychology, accredited by The College of Teachers, UK.
+She is currently pursuing her Master's in Education (Development Psychology) from NTU.

 Azalea received training in the professional course on The Greenspan Floortime Approach, Regulatory Sensory Processing Disorders Workshop and Meltdowns Workshop by The Greenspan Floortime Approach.